 When you apply for a credit card, your income is an important eligibility requirement that the issuer will use to assess your ability to repay.
-Minimum income requirements are typically around $15,000 a year.
+While minimum income requirements for credit cards generally start at $15,000 p.a. before tax, you do need to provide proof of income and meet other eligibility criteria to get approved.

 What are minimum income requirements?